 An ingrown nail is the result of a nail growing into the skin that surrounds it.
 This often occurs at either edge of the big toe.
 Ingrown nails may be caused by improper trimming, inherited nail deformities, injuries, fungal infections, or pressure.

 Ingrown nails may cause pain at the tip of the toe or all the way to the base of the toe.
 The pain is often worse while walking.
 An ingrown nail may also lead to infection, inflammation, or a more serious condition.
 If it’s infected, you might see pus or redness.

-To determine the extent of your problem, your podiatrist examines and possibly palpates (presses) the painful area.
-If other problems are suspected, blood tests, cultures, or x-rays may be done as well.
+To determine the extent of your problem, your doctor examines and possibly presses the painful area.
+If other problems are suspected, blood tests, cultures, or X-rays may be done as well.

 The right shoes: Get your feet measured (your size may change as you age).
 Wear shoes that are supportive and roomy enough for your toes to wiggle.
 Look for shoes made of natural materials such as leather, which allow your feet to breathe.